discrete-notes/discrete-notes.github.io/_posts/2021-02-25-february-21-notes.md

 This is an issue only if there is a correlation between the willingness to answer the survey and the topic of the survey.
 But such correlation can appear pretty easily.
-For example a simple survey about the weight, a person who is happy with his/her weight might be more willing to answer.
+For example in a survey about the people weights, a person who is happy with his/her weight might be more willing to answer.
 This is the starting point of a
-[not so recent post](https://theorydish.blog/2020/05/19/incentive-compatible-sensitive-surveys/) on the blog *Theory Dish$.
+[not so recent post](https://theorydish.blog/2020/05/19/incentive-compatible-sensitive-surveys/) on the blog *Theory Dish*.

-The blog details several approach to design a mechanism that would allow to get an unbiased sample.
+The blog details several approaches to design a mechanism that would allow to get an unbiased sample.
 These mechanisms are based on paying the individuals for their data.
 Different people would give different prices to their data, and one would like to pay the right price for each person.
 To do so the mechanisms